Omycron83/Notes/Life-Meta/How to build wealth.md

 - My education and industrious-ness is the only thing I have

 # How to accumulate capital:
+- First of all: invest in your education, you only get one and its where everything starts out from
 ## The career:
 - Get as good as you can at what you want to do
 - Start early by forming career networks